ablizben/homework7/README2.md

 npm install

 ## Usage
-testing
+nada

 ## License
 This project is licensed under the MIT license.

 ## Contributing
+nada

 ## Tests
 To run tests, run the following command: npm install

 ## Questions
-If you have any questions about the repo, open an issue or contact me directly at somethingnew.
+If you have any questions about the repo, open an issue or contact me directly at ablizben@mgmail.com.
-You can find more of my work at [somethingnew] (https://github.com/somethingnew/).
+You can find more of my work at [ablizben] (https://github.com/ablizben/).